Pillow Pal

-Pillow Pals were a line of plush toys made by Ty, Inc. Pillow Palls were introduced in 1993.
+Pillow Pals were a line of plush toys made by Ty, Inc. Pillow Pals were introduced in 1993.
 The toys were given their name because they were soft like a pillow, and were made with children in mind.
 Though many of them resembled certain Beanie Babies, they did not share names with their Beanie Baby counterparts.
 Such Pillow Pals saw a decline in popularity in the late 1990s with the introduction of Beanie Buddies, which were also larger versions of various Beanie Babies.
 In January 1999, all Pillow Pals were redesigned, and their colors were changed.
 This line did not sell well, and was discontinued by Ty around the end of the year.

 At the time of the final retirement, Ty donated its remaining stock of pillow pals to the Ronald McDonald House to be distributed to sick children.

 List of Pillow Pals

 The following Pillow Pals were made during the 1990s: